ikossaczky/ikossaczky.github.io/_posts/2024-02-24-git-branching-and-merging-strategies.md

 ## Git branching strategies

 Some of the more widely used workflows are **Git flow**, **Github flow**, **Gitlab flow**, and **Trunk based development**.
 You can find of these under this [link](https://www.abtasty.com/blog/git-branching-strategies/), and more specifically, Git flow is also described [here](https://nvie.com/posts/a-successful-git-branching-model/) and Github flow [here](https://docs.github.com/en/get-started/using-github/github-flow).
 Given these pages, I'll not go into details, just sketch the main principles of Git flow and Github flow:

 - **Github flow**: there is just one persistent branch: main.
 The developers create new feature branches from main, and develop only on these.
-When the feature is ready, the feature branch is merged back into merge and the feature branch is deleted.
+When the feature is ready, the feature branch is merged back into main and deleted afterwards.

 - **Git flow**, the older and more complex: there are 2 persistent branches: main and develop.
-Developers create new feature branches from develop, and when ready, merge these back to develop.
-The branch main, which is meant to be always in stable, production-ready state being update via merge from develop, possibly over dedicated release branches.
-Moreover, hotfix branches can be opened from and merged into main, to "hotfix" urgent issues.
+Developers create new feature branches from develop, and when ready, also merge these back to develop.
+The branch main, which is meant to be always in a stable production-ready state, is being updated via merge from develop, possibly over dedicated release branches.
+Moreover, hotfix branches can be opened from- and merged into main, to "hotfix" urgent issues.

 Now, you can choose any of these strategies, optionally adapt it or create your own strategy.
 However beside the explicit advantages and limitations, the strategy may also influence how you will perform merges.